mainlycricket/CSV_App/README.md

 - Extra unwanted characters in constraints are ignored
 - Eg: `P:columnName`, `U:columnName`, `NU:columnName`, `FN:columnName`, `FNU:columnName`

+#### Primary Key

+- Composite Primary Keys are not allowed
+- If no primary key is provided, a column named `__ID` is added by default in SQL & App but `schema.json` isn't modified
+- All datatypes are allowed to be primary key

 #### Foreign Key Mapping

 If a column is marked as a foreign key, the referenced column is mapped with the following idea: